privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 BuyerInput is part of RemarketingInput.
 This includes data for each DSP / Buyer for server side execution.

+**_Note: We plan to publish ideas of BuyerInput optimization and collaborate with DSPs for the longer term to fetch some of the BuyerInput data on the server side and / or pass ads in an optimal way from the device.
+This can help reduce [RemarketingInput][9] payload size, optimize latency even further and reduce network bandwidth cost for both SSPs and DSPs._**

 ```
 syntax = "proto3";